-In 1796, General Moses Cleaveland surveyed the area, then known as “New Connecticut”, for the Connecticut Land Company.
-Cleaveland chose the location near the mouth of the Cuyahoga River on Lake Erie as the townsite.
-The settlement was named after General Cleaveland.
+In 1796, General Moses Cleveland surveyed the area, then known as “New Connecticut”, for the Connecticut Land Company.
+Cleveland chose the location near the mouth of the Cuyahoga River on Lake Erie as the townsite.
+The settlement was named after General Cleveland.
 During this first settlement, Charles Phelps Stiles, the first person born in Cleveland, was born.
 Eventually, the settlement was abandoned due to disease.

 In 1799, the settlement was re-established.
 Lorenzo Carter was influential in making the settlement permanent due to his success in trade.
 During this time, Cleveland became a major hub for transporting goods due to its location on the lake.
 The name was changed to its current spelling in 1831 when a newspaper changed it so that it would fit on the paper’s masthead.
 The completion of the Erie Canal, in 1832, further cemented Cleveland’s status a trade port with the city finally being incorporated in 1836.

 The Civil War brought an increase to Cleveland’s iron industry with the making of railroad iron and gun battery axels.
 This boom was caused by the discovery of iron ore in the canal beds.
 In addition to the iron industry, Cleveland played an active role within the Underground Railroad during the Civil War.
 It was one of the stops along the Oberlin-Wellington Trail.